-Background screening cultural barriers: the COVID-19 pandemic has accelerated the expansion in wireless connectivity between personal and working communities around the globe; however, this has not come without the trials in upholding an operational and compliant employment background screening program in the globalisation of the digital workforce.
+Background screening cultural barriers: the COVID-19 pandemic has accelerated the expansion in wireless connectivity between personal and working communities around the globe; however, this has not come without the trials in upholding an operational and compliant employment background screening program in the globalization of the digital workforce.
 Background Screening plays a significant role in reducing bad hires by ensuring that your candidates are qualified to do the job they have applied for.
-This is important in safeguarding the reputation of an organisation and the nature of how commerce is conducted.
+This is important in safeguarding the reputation of an organization and the nature of how commerce is conducted.

 CRI® Group surveyed to gauge the state of human resources in which it was revealed that the COVID-19 pandemic is raising fears of fraud and the protection of sensitive and confidential data since the implementation of virtual in work-from-home (WFH) arrangements.

 It was estimated that roughly 88 per cent of the surveyed admitted that the pandemic is indeed having an impact on the way their HR operations are being carried out, while 65 per cent are considering new ways to hold on to employees during the crisis outside of government schemes, i.e., the furlough scheme in the UK.
 Alarmingly, a staggering 54 per cent of the surveyed admitted to not screening their employees for criminal, media, employment history perspectives before any work-from-home arrangement as they would have done if they were being asked to work from the office despite being these employees having access to sensitive information.

 Before COVID-19, it was found that an estimate of 85% of organizations testified to conducting background screening of some type.
 On the same note, a vast 92 per cent stated that they trust their employees with confidential data but without the assistance of a background screening measure.
 Background screening is vital to organizations of all types and industries as it can assist in authenticating your employees track record and help avoid a bad hire.